-Crimes/violation of the student code of conduct should be reported to the Office of Community Standards by calling (603) 862-3377, by going in person to Hitchcock Hall, 5 Quad Way, Durham, NH 03824 or by filling out a form on line at: https://www.unh.edu/ocs/complaint.
-If the complaint involves harassment, sexual harassment, domestic violence or discrimination reports should be made to the AAEO Office by calling (603) 862-2930 or by going in person to https://secure.ethicspoint.com/domain/media/en/gui/48734/index.html.
-If requested human resources will provide assistance in notifying law enforcement of sexual assault, domestic violence, and/or stalking.

-Thompson Hall, 105 Main St. Durham, NH 03824.
+The Office of Community Standards (603) 862-3377, is located on the UNH Durham Campus, at Hitchcock Hall, 5 Quad Way, Durham, NH 03824, and will adjudicate the complaint.
+If the complaint involves harassment, sexual harassment, domestic violence dating violence or discrimination, reports will be forwarded to the UNH Affirmative Action & Equity Office (603) 862-2930 at Thompson Hall, 105 Main St. Durham, NH 03824.
 An online report can be made at: http://reportit.unh.edu/.
-Community Standards and AAEO offices will assist the victim in notifying the local law enforcement agency of sexual assault, domestic violence, and/or stalking.
+Community Standards and Title IX offices will assist the victim in notifying the local law enforcement agency of sexual assault, domestic violence, dating violence, and/or stalking.